vyos/vyos-documentation/docs/routing/bgp.rst

 BGP
 ---

-:abbr:`BGP` stands for Border Gateway Protocol.
+:abbr:`BGP (Border Gateway Protocol) is one of the Exterior Gateway Protocols and the de facto standard interdomain routing protocol.
 The latest BGP version is 4.
-BGP-4 is one of the Exterior Gateway Protocols and the de facto standard interdomain routing protocol.
-BGP-4 is described in :rfc:`1771` and updated by :rfc:`4271`. :rfc:`2858` adds multiprotocol support to BGP-4.
+BGP-4 is described in :rfc:`1771` and updated by :rfc:`4271`. :rfc:`2858` adds multiprotocol support to BGP.

 IPv4
 ^^^^